huangchaohung/Group-20/project_wiki.md

 ## Feature Engineering Techniques
 - Created features for customer lifetime value, frequency of transactions, and recent engagement metrics.
+- Principal Component Analysis (PCA): Applied PCA to reduce dimensionality, transforming original features into principal components that capture the most important variance, simplifying the dataset and enhancing model efficiency.

+## Synthetic Data Generation
+- Employed machine learning techniques, specifically a random forest model, to generate synthetic data from the Bank Personal Loan dataset.
+This increases the number of product (cd_account and securities) we can recommend to our customer based on a recommender system.

 ## SQL Queries Used for Data Transformation (with Explanations)
 - Examples of queries used for aggregating transaction data, joining tables, and filtering by recent activity.